rvjc/free-ghosthunters/README.md

 Watch your fuel readout.
 You turn sickly green when fuel is low!
 Beware of fuel spillage when level bonuses and top-ups overflow a full tank!
-Hitting an energised ghost (red) wipes out all your fuel and cash.
+Hitting an energised ghost (red) wipes out all your fuel and cash, which basically means GAME OVER.